roytrust/programming/ml/ml_handson.md

 * increasing a model's complexity will typically increase its variance and reduce its bias.
 Conversely, reducing a model's complexity increases its bias and reduces its variance.
 This is why it is called a trade-off.
 ### regularized linear models
 * Constrain the weight of the model
 * **Ridge regression**.
 Keep the model weights as small as possible.
-The regularization term should only be added to the cost function during training.
+* The regularization term should only be added to the cost function during training.
+It is common to use different cost functions or measures during the training and the testing.
+* **Lasso regression**, least absolute shrinkage and selection operator regression.
+Tends to eliminate the weights of the least important features.
+Automatically performs feature selection and outputs a sparse model.

 ## Fundamentals of machine learning
 ### What is machine learning?